naturalis/3d-cetacean-scapulae/Agisoft/README.md

 The Agisoft project has to be saved first before using the script.

 ### BulkChangePath
-This script is useful when a Agisoft project is used on different computers with different folder paths and when Agisoft complains that no photos could be found.
+This script is useful when an Agisoft project is used on different computers with different folder paths and when Agisoft complains that no images can be found.
 This error could be caused when a project is transferred to another person.
 Agisoft keeps track of used paths per image.
 For example:

 ```
 C:\Users\Sjors\Documents\Image_1.tif
 ```
-Is changed to
+Is changed to:
 ```
 C:\Users\Sebastiaan\Documents\Image_1.tif
 ```